- Skype is a one of the best applications on the market for instant messages and calls.

 - Many users reported problems with their playback device in Skype.

 - Fixing this issue is simple, and in most cases, you just need to reinstall your audio drivers or update them.

 - Are you having additional problems with Skype?
 If so, be sure to check our Skype hub for more useful guides.

 Although Skype is one of the most popular messaging services, certain issues can appear once in a while.
-Windows 10 users reported that Skype has problem with playback device, but fortunately for you, there is a solution available.
+Windows 10 users reported that Skype has a problem with a playback device, but fortunately for you, there is a solution available.

-Problems with playback device can be troublesome, especially because you won’t be able to hear the other person during a call, but you can fix these problems by following one of our solutions.
+Problems with the playback device can be troublesome, especially because you won’t be able to hear the other person during a call, but you can fix these problems by following one of our solutions.

 But first, here are some more examples of this problem: